gvwilson/thirdbit/src/fiction/madica/index.md

 will have been programmed to ignore all of ours as a sssafety measure."

 There were murmurs of agreement.
 All faces turned to Madica.
 She gulped.
-"A fresh brain---you mean, like mine?"
+"A fresh brain—you mean, like mine?"

 "It's the only way," the elephant said.